New Student FAQ - Everything you need to know!

-There are two highly recommended vaccinations that new students should ensure that they get prior to starting University.
-These are:
+There are two highly-recommended vaccinations that new students should ensure that they get prior to starting University:

 Measles, mumps and rubella are highly infectious conditions that can have serious and potentially fatal complications.
 The MMR vaccine is a safe and effective combined vaccine that protects against the three separate illnesses, in a single injection.
 The full course of the MMR vaccination requires two doses and should be given at least 4 weeks apart.
 It is likely that you will have received one MMR immunisation as a baby or a child, but it is advised to check with your GP before arriving at University if both doses have been administered.

 If you have not received the MMR vaccine before leaving for University, you can register with a new GP practice once you arrive and arrange to get the vaccine here as soon as possible.